This page has been updated as of late Tuesday, 8/25/2020.

-Due to Governor Pritzker’s Stay At Home Order the Chicago Laborers' District Council Office Building is closed.
-However, all staff are working remotely and available to serve our members and affiliates.
-Please call the office at (630) 655-8289 for assistance or contact your Local Union.
+Due to the novel coronavirus pandemic, the Chicago Laborers' District Council Office Building is currently closed.
+However, staff members are working remotely and available to serve our members and affiliates.
+Please, call the office at (630) 655-8289 for assistance or contact your Local Union.

 Please be advised that all information posted, including the website links, guidelines, and regulations restated herein, is based on the most recent information available to the Laborers’ District Council.
 This information may change or be modified at any time in this unprecedented and rapidly evolving situation (see Disclaimer below).